cjus/node-neo4j-presentation/presentation/readme.md

 <img src="infant.jpg" width="300"/>

 Think about any complex topic you've had to learn.
 Perhaps you began by reading introductory material that provided you with a high-level overview.
 During that process, you were exposed to new terms.
-And as you learned more about them you were able to associate characteristics or properties to those terms.
-As you continued learning, you were able to identify relationships allowing you to associate a topic to other topics you already understood.
+And as you learned more about them you associated characteristics or properties to those terms.
+As you continued learning, you identified relationships allowing you to associate a topic to other topics you already understood.

 Our minds organize information by creating mental graphs called memories.
 It turns out that our memories are a sort of graph database.
 In fact, one way of improving memory is to build more mental graphs by creating new links (or associations) to existing memories.